alphagov/paas-cf/README.md

 ## Check and release pipeline locking

-the `create-bosh-cloudfoundry` pipeline implements pipeline locking using [the concourse pool resource](https://github.com/concourse/pool-resource).
+the `create-cloudfoundry` pipeline implements pipeline locking using [the concourse pool resource](https://github.com/concourse/pool-resource).

 This lock is acquired at the beginning and released the end of all the